cyberbotics/webots/docs/discord/technical-questions.md

 `@David Mansolino` i will try thanks!

 ##### Olivier Michel [cyberbotics] 03/02/2020 07:56:51
-`@IsraelyKush [Deep in GU]`: Be sure to use a version of Webots that works with this "webots" password, e.g., Webots 8.4.0 for example.
+`@Deep`: Be sure to use a version of Webots that works with this "webots" password, e.g., Webots 8.4.0 for example.

 ##### David Mansolino [cyberbotics] 03/02/2020 06:37:06
 `@User21` goal\_handle is a handle to the current target trajectory received.
 The last if should indeed be raised when the robot reaches the target position.
 Maybe the tolerance is to small, you may reduce the tolerance sent to the `within_tolerance` function.
 You may also print the difference between curent and target position to check what is hapenning exactly.